 A separate study, conducted by AAA, found that Georgia had the fourth-highest number of fatal hit-and-run accidents in the nation.
 In 2016, 72 people were killed in Georgia car accidents where one driver left the scene of the accident.
 Nationwide, there were 2,049 such fatalities.
 In many cases, drivers leave the scene of a crash without providing assistance if they already have a criminal record or outstanding warrants for separate offenses, or when they’re intoxicated and fear DUI charges.
 Drivers who cause an accident and leave the scene of a crash are often located with the help of eyewitnesses and can not only face criminal charges, but they are also personally liable through a civil lawsuit for the harm they caused.
 A seasoned Atlanta personal injury lawyer can help you understand your legal options after a crash.

-For assistance in getting the money damages you deserve after a Georgia pedestrian accident, contact the dedicated and effective Atlanta accident injury lawyers at the Marks Law Group at 404-939-1485.
+For assistance in getting the money damages you deserve after a Georgia pedestrian accident, contact the dedicated and effective Atlanta accident injury lawyers at the Marks Law Group today!.